FHPythonUtils/AnsiToImg/DOCS.md

 <a name=".ansitoimg.ansire"></a>
 ## ansitoimg.ansire

-representation and processing of an ansi stream into an 'ast' of sorts such that it can be rendered
+representation and processing of an ANSI stream into an 'ast' of sorts such that it can be rendered

 <a name=".ansitoimg.ansire.AnsiBlock"></a>